thomas-sterber/Setup_Raspberry_without_mouse-_and_keyboard/README.md

 	>> ssh to the Raspberry and login with user 'pi' and password 'meraki123'
 	#sudo apt-get update
 	#sudo apt-get dist-upgrade
+	#sudo reboot

 ## Step 5 - change password for user 'root'

+	>> ssh to the Raspberry and login with user 'pi' and password 'meraki123'
 	#sudo su
 	#passwd root
 	#meraki123#